celt29/reading-notes/Read02.md

 ## Paths
 **Absolute**: Specifies a location (file or directory) in relation to the root directory.
 Always begins with a (/).

 **Relative**: Specifies a location (file or directory) in relation to where I am currently are in the system.
 Doesn't begin with a (/).

 ## Choosing a text editor
-There are a bunch of different text editors.
-All computers come with some sort of one.
-Mostly they're bare bones and not as well suited as 3rd party ones.
-3rd party code specific editors come with handy features that make code writing more efficient.
+All computers come with some sort of text editor.
+Mostly they're bare bones and lack a lot of features that make code writing easy and efficient.
+Code specific editors (made by 3rd parties) come with handy features that make code writing more efficient.
 These features include code completion, syntax highlighting, a variety of themes and a healthy selection of extensions.
 They're updated a lot with newer features but mostly when it comes down to it, selecting one is mostly personal preference.
+That said VS Code is usually what's recommended.

 ## About files